Council Nominated AEP® Program

-Councils are entitled to nominate, by board resolution, candidates in each of the four recognized disciplines (attorney; accountant; insurance and financial planning; and trust officer) on an annual basis.
-If a council has 100 members or less, it may nominate one candidate in each of the four disciplines, plus one additional in any of the four, each year.
-For councils with 100 members or more, two qualified candidates may be nominated in each of the four disciplines, plus two in any of the five.
+Councils are entitled to nominate, by board resolution, candidates in each of the five recognized disciplines (accounting; insurance and financial planning; legal; philanthropic; and trust services) on an annual, calendar year basis.
+If a council has 100 members or less, it may nominate one candidate in each of the five disciplines, plus one additional in any of the five, each calendar year.
+For councils with 100 members or more, two qualified candidates may be nominated in each of the five disciplines, plus two in any of the five.
 Please note that eligible council members must have a minimum of 15 years of experience in estate planning and hold one or more of the following qualifying credentials: CPA, CLU®, ChFC®, CFP®, CFA, CPWA®, JD, CAP,® CSPG, CTFA, MSFS, and MST.

 The application fee for council nominated candidates is half of the regular fee, or $150, and applicants are not required to submit the otherwise required three professional references; however, they must have a minimum of 15 years of experience as an estate planner and meet the remainder of the application requirements to be eligible.
-First year dues in the amount of $150 are required at the time of application.
+First year dues in the amount of $150 are required at the time of application fpr all applicants.

 As with all programs offered by NAEPC, councils have full flexibility to create a selection process that fits with their mission and values, but still meets the designation program guidelines.
 As a result, the program has been implemented in a variety of ways, examples of which are noted below.
 You are also welcome to contact the national office for more guidance on how councils have chosen to handle their selection process.